Rural, remote and interstate services

-The following article has been developed for Rural, Remote and Interstate clients to assist in planning the most appropriate services for their child in a short space of time.
+The following article has been developed for Rural, remote and interstate clients, to assist in planning the most appropriate services for their child in a short space of time.

 Our psychologists are honoured to help families who travel long distances to access our services.
-The school holiday workshops often attract parents who wish to make the most of a series of interventions in a short space of time.
+Our school holiday workshops often attract parents who wish to make the most of a series of interventions in a short space of time.